Kentucky governor: Death toll from flooding rises to 25

 "We've still got a lot of searching to do," said Jerry Stacy, the county's emergency management director.

-Portions of at least 28 state roads in Kentucky were blocked due to flooding or mudslides.
+Portions of some state roads in Kentucky were blocked due to flooding or mudslides.
 Rescue crews in Virginia and West Virginia worked to reach people where roads weren't passable.

 MORE Climate News